Yuan Chang Leong

 MA Students

-Zishan Su Current position: Full-time Research Associate at Dartmouth College
+Zishan Su Immediate position: Full-time Research Associate at Dartmouth College

-Zihan Bai Current position: Lab Manager at Yale University
+Zihan Bai Immediate position: Lab Manager at Yale University

-Emily Russell Current position: Lab Manager at Boston University
+Emily Russell Immediate position: Lab Manager at Boston University

 Undergraduate Students

-Meriel Doyle Current position: Lab Manager at Brown University
+Meriel Doyle Immediate Position: Lab Manager at Brown University

-Grace Gautier Current position: MA Student at Crown Family School of Social Work, Policy, and Practice
+Grace Gautier Immediate Position: MA Student at Crown Family School of Social Work, Policy, and Practice